CasperClous/Validator-TB-Plugin/README.md

 ![INSTALL](https://github.com/CasperClous/Validator-TB-Plugin/blob/main/PlugInstal.gif)

 ## A little more help
 If you want to help more in this project, and I will be very grateful, you can use the python file name Cliente.py, is to fill the DB faster, Try to make sure that you have legit emails.
+(GMAIL)